 - 1 teaspoon sesame oil

-- 1 (8-ounce) can water chestnuts, drained and finely chopped
+- 1 can (8 ounces) water chestnuts drained and finely chopped

 - 2 teaspoons freshly grated ginger